 I just came back from the 13th International Conference on Thai Studies titled “Globalized Thailand?
 Connectivity, Conflict, and Conundrums of Thai Studies” in Chiang Mai – my amazing sister presented her LSE dissertation, “Thai Youth Sexual Culture: Exploring Representations of Gender and Sexuality in the Thai Controversial Series, Hormones (2013).”
-If you’d like to read the masterpiece, here’s the link (search for Tammarin Dejsupa); there were way too many intelligent words coming out of her mouth, and needless to say, I was immensely proud, but also very confused…
+If you’d like to read the masterpiece, here’s the link (scroll down to Tammarin Dejsupa and press that PDF logo); there were way too many intelligent words coming out of her mouth, and needless to say, I was immensely proud, but also very confused…

 The panel was on sexuality, media & commercialisation – and so, to kind of continue on a similar theme, I decided to dedicate this time capsule log to that by writing about…vibrators.

 There’s a tale that goes Egyptian Queen Cleopatra invented the vibrator; she supposedly had the idea to fill a hollow gourd with angry bees, and the violent buzzing caused the gourd to vibrate…and the rest is history.
 Or is it?

 If you do a quick Google search on the history of vibrators, many will state it was invented by Victorian doctors as a prescribed “pelvic massage” treatment for patients with hysteria to induce “hysterical paroxysm” (read: orgasm) because the medical professionals back then complained about the manual labour being tiresome.
 It’s a great conversational story, huh?
 Imagine breaking the ice with “Hey!
 Did you know, the vibrator was invented to treat women with hysteria because Victorian doctors got tired of manually stimulating them?”
 And then there’d be shared boisterous laughter, suggestive nudges and comments like “Ugh, tell me about it!”